gokultv/TraceWeaver/docs/phase1_summary.md

 The goal of Phase 1 was to build a minimum viable product (MVP) for **TraceWeaver**, a system to visualize distributed traces from microservices.
 The specific objective was to demonstrate a "Red Node" visualization where a downstream service failure is clearly visible in a React-based UI graph.

 ## 2. System Architecture
-We implemented a containerized architecture using **Docker Compose** with the following components:
+I implemented a containerized architecture using **Docker Compose** with the following components:

 *   **Service A (Client)**: A Python Flask service that initiates a workflow.
 *   **Service B (Server)**: A Python Flask service that processes requests and simulates random failures (20% error rate).